TL;DR

 - Why is it Critical?

-- Avoids Probate: Without a trust, the policy payout becomes part of your legal estate.
+- Avoids Probate: Without a trust, the policy claim payment becomes part of your legal estate.
 This means it can be locked in probate for months, or even years, after a claim.
 With a trust, the trustees can claim the money immediately, making funds available when your family needs them most.

-2. Guaranteed vs. Reviewable Premiums
+2. subject to terms vs. Reviewable Premiums

 - Reviewable Premiums: These premiums may start cheaper but the insurer has the right to 'review' and increase them every few years, based on their claims experience and medical advances.
 This can lead to significant, unaffordable price hikes in later years, forcing you to cancel the cover when you may need it most.
-We almost always advise clients to choose guaranteed premiums.
+We usually advise clients to choose guaranteed premiums.

 3. Joint Life vs. Two Single Policies